StarLicker/startup/Notes/notes.md

 **CSS**
 - you can make changes in the head, the tag, or a css style file (probably the best option).
 CSS cascades through the document and will prefer the style in the smallest implementation.
-- tag, id, and class selectors (p, id="", .center, p.center etc.)
+- tag, id, state/psuedo, and class selectors (p, id="", p:hover, .center, p.center etc.)
+- see slides for more

 (selector attatched to a tag) p {
                                   color: green;